kinasch/cp2077_mods/buildmanager/README.md

 Back-up your saves and maybe take screenshots of your current build.
 This mod actively resets attributes and perk points and may cause you to not be able to use your items and skills if something goes wrong.

-The script uses the localized names for perks and traits, but not for attributes.
+The script uses the localized names for perks and traits, but not for attributes (or words like level).
 Might be changed in the future ... maybe.

 ## Thanks to
 The people over at the [modding discord](https://discord.gg/Epkq79kd96).
 The [CET team](https://github.com/yamashi/CyberEngineTweaks/graphs/contributors) for [Cyber Engine Tweaks](https://github.com/yamashi/CyberEngineTweaks).
 The people behind the [decompiled code](https://codeberg.org/adamsmasher/cyberpunk).
+Especially to [psiberx](https://www.nexusmods.com/users/108159138) for the GameSession.lua from the [cet-kit](https://github.com/psiberx/cp2077-cet-kit).